Tips To Keep Your Water Pipes From Freezing This Winter

 directed.
 Antifreeze is environmentally harmful, and is dangerous to humans, pets,

-• Remove, drain and store hoses used outdoors.
+wildlife and landscaping. - Remove, drain and store hoses used outdoors.
 Close inside valves supplying outdoor

 hose bibs.
 Open the outside hose bibs to allow water to drain.
 Keep the outside valve

-open so that any water remaining in the pipe can expand without cause the pipe to break.
+open so that any water remaining in the pipe can expand without cause the pipe to break. - Check around the home for other areas where water supply lines are located and are in

 unheated areas.
 Look in the basement, crawl space, attic, garage and under kitchen and